 You work with several accounting platforms.
 How is FreshBooks different?

 Lindsay: What I really love is being on the Accounting Partner Program Partner Council.
 I love that FreshBooks is asking for feedback from accountants who are actually using it, as opposed to just going with whatever developers think is right.

 And, when I don’t understand things, I can take it to the certified FreshBooks partners and say, has anyone encountered this before?
 How have you handled it?
 So we bounce ideas off of each other.
 Then if there’s no good solution, we can submit a ticket and get it to FreshBooks developers and Product Design team and get something in the works.
 I think that’s truly what sets FreshBooks apart.

 How does FreshBooks’s Accounting Partner Program help support your firm?

 Lindsay: I just really love being able to bounce ideas off the other accountants.
 The other FreshBooks Accounting Partners have been so helpful.
-I’m currently working on an intense cleanup, so I have asked several questions in our community channel and I’ve received great feedback from them—and from the dedicated accountants’ help desk.
+I’m currently working on an intense cleanup, so I have asked several questions in our community channel and I’ve received great feedback from them—and from the FreshBooks Accounting Specialists.

 It’s been really collaborative.
 And Twyla [Verhelst, Head of the FreshBooks Accountant Channel] has been super involved.
-She has an accounting background and she’ll often pitch in with her two cents.
+She has an accounting background and she’ll often pitch in with her 2 cents.